metayoub/qodly_Virtuoso/README.md

 # Overview

-Iterate on data for smarter designs by using the custom component **"Virtualizer"**.
+Iterate on data for smarter designs by using the custom component **"Virtuoso"**.
 This component enables iteration over a Qodly Source to display dynamic Stylebox components with various heights depending on the content of each virtualizer's item.

 ## Virtualizer